emilieanthony/expense-tracker/README.md

 # Expense Tracker

-Expense tracker created using React.js.
+Expense tracker with a dynamic chart created with React.

 ## Features
 - Add new expenses